 - Location: South Tahoe – Luther Pass

 - Category of Route: Family Fun Hike, Day Hike

-- Total Mileage: 2 miles one-way along the base of the mountain (do as many laps as you please to add mileage to your day)
+- Total Mileage: 2 miles one-way along the base of the mountain (do as many laps as you want to add mileage)

 - Total Elevation Gain: 125 feet

 - Trail: Variable conditions ranging from deep, untracked powder to wind-scoured and icy snow

 - Avoid cross-country skiing at Grass Lake if there are only a few inches of snow present because the marshy terrain is not as forgiving as terra firma (i.e. you will eventually ski over some wet spots which will cause your bases to ice up)

 - Avoid parking on Luther Pass when the snow is falling excessively and snow removal operations are in full effect

 - Protect your skin from the high exposure (sun and wind) at Grass Lake